alexander-zuev/kollektiv-mcp/docs/workers-oauth-provider/README.md

     // Can also be specified as just a path (e.g., "/oauth/token").
     tokenEndpoint: "https://example.com/oauth/token",

-    // This specifies the RFC-7591 dynamic client registration endpoint.
+    // This specifies the RFC-7591 dynamic http-client registration endpoint.
 This setting is optional,
-    // but if provided, the OAuthProvider will implement this endpoint to allow dynamic client
+    // but if provided, the OAuthProvider will implement this endpoint to allow dynamic http-client
     // registration.
     // Can also be specified as just a path (e.g., "/oauth/register").
     clientRegistrationEndpoint: "https://example.com/oauth/register",